-We're international, and we are here to help.
+We're here to help.
 For more information, resources or family support, contact:

-National Urea Cycle Disorders Foundation 75 S. Grand Ave. | Pasadena, California 91105 | Phone: 626 578-0833 Visit us on the web at www.nucdf.org or email us at CureUCD@nucdf.org
+National Urea Cycle Disorders Foundation www.nucdf.org Email: CureUCD@nucdf.org 75 S. Grand Ave. | Pasadena, California 91105 | Phone: 626 578-0833

-Acknowledgements: Thank you to EIMD for sharing this booklet.
+Acknowledgements: Thank you to EIMD for sharing this booklet, which has been modified for UCD families in the United States.